If I Ran the Zoo

-If I Ran the Zoo is a children's book written by Dr. Seuss in 1950.
+If I Ran the Zoo is a discontinued children's book written by Dr. Seuss in 1950.

 The book is written in anapestic tetrameter, Seuss's usual verse type, and illustrated in Seuss's pen-and-ink style.
 It is the first book of the If I Ran the... book franchise.

 Plot

 When young Gerald McGrew visits the zoo, he finds an "old fellow" who runs the zoo.
 Gerald starts daydreaming about what he would do if he were in charge, and decides that the exotic animals on display are "not good enough".
 He says that if he ran the zoo, he would set all of the current animals free and find new, more bizarre and exotic ones.
 Throughout the book he lists these creatures, starting with a lion with ten feet and escalating to more imaginative (and imaginary) creatures, such as the Fizza-ma-Wizza-ma-Dill, "the world's biggest bird from the island of Gwark, who eats only pine trees, and spits out the bark".

 The illustrations also grow wilder as McGrew imagines going to increasingly remote and exotic habitats, capturing each fanciful creature, and bringing them all back to a zoo now filled with his new wild animals.
 He also imagines the praise he receives from others, who are amazed at his "new Zoo, McGrew Zoo".